 Build AND Buy: Leveraging a Multi-Layer Solution

+Allocating different practices to different parties could be the best approach to take.
 So, when it comes time to outsource to a professional or add various products, what should you look for?
 Here are a few things to consider:

 - What are the guarantees?
 And what are those guarantees based on?